Steve Spurrier: South Carolina (2005–2015)

 On December 2, 2006, amid speculation he was a candidate for head coaching jobs at Miami and Alabama, Spurrier received a contract extension through 2012 and a raise from $1.25 million to $1.75 million annually.
 Spurrier and the Gamecocks went on to defeat the Houston Cougars in the Liberty Bowl on December 29, and finished the season 8–5.
 All five of the Gamecocks' 2006 losses were to ranked opponents.
 Spurrier became the first head coach in Gamecock football history to take a team to a bowl game in each of his first two seasons.

 The 2007 football season, got off to a quick start winning at SEC rival Georgia early in the season as well as Louisiana-Lafayette and South Carolina State, and climbed into the top 10 in the national rankings.
 South Carolina stumbled down the stretch dropping the final five games, including a home loss in the season finale to arch-rival Clemson.
-The 6-6 (3-5 SEC) season record marked the first non-winning college season for Spurrier since his first season at Duke in 1987.Pete Iacobelli, "Spurrier holds down Gamecocks expectations", USA Today (August 25, 2008).
-Retrieved September 11, 2009.
+The 6-6 (3-5 SEC) season record marked the first non-winning college season for Spurrier since his first season at Duke in 1987.